realbanjoo/PRPA/README.md

 # PRPA

-The purpose of this project is to implements geometric spanners and compare serial and parallel performances.
+The purpose of this project is to implement geometric spanners and compare serial and parallel performances.